Over the years I've learned, the hard way, what socialization really is and what it isn't.

 You are going to be looking for a dog that will possibly play with the puppy appropriately, i.e., play bows, bouncy/loose body language, running happily (not out of fear), chasing (preferably one chases, then the other chases, not one-sided), and a few others.
 Here is an excellent read on appropriate play between dogs and reading body language from iSpeakDog.

+It's also ok if the adult dog snarks at the puppy and corrects her appropriately.
+The key word is appropriately.
+If the dog loses its cool and really lays into your puppy (read: attacks puppy or bites puppy much heavier than a correction) that's not a good correction, that's over-reacting.
 This is a video of a proper correction given to a puppy.* Please note in this video the older dog is not wanting the puppy playing with him.
 He gives an appropriate correction and nothing over-the-top.

 *It should be noted that I do not condone the full interaction demonstrated in the linked video above.
 The puppy is allowed to pester the adult dog for too long.
 I simply want to use it to show what a proper correction from an adult dog to a puppy looks like.
 The video in its entirety isn't one I'd use to show how a puppy should interact with another dog.